microsoft/confidential-container-demos/kafka/README.md

 $ kubectl apply –f producer.yaml
 $ kubectl get svc consumer -n kafka
 ```
 Copy and paste the IP address of the consumer service into your web browser and observe the decrypted messages.
-You should also attempt to run the consumer as a regular Kubernetes pod by removing the aasp container and kata-cc runtime class spec.
+You should also attempt to run the consumer as a regular Kubernetes pod by removing the skr container and kata-cc runtime class spec.
 Since we are not running the consumer with kata-cc runtime class, we no longer need the policy.
 Remove the entire policy.
 Observe the messages again on the web UI after redeploying the workload.
 Messages will appear as base64-encoded ciphertext because the private encryption key cannot be retrieved.
-The key cannot be retrieved because the consumer is no longer running in a confidential environment, and the aasp container is missing, preventing decryption of messages.
+The key cannot be retrieved because the consumer is no longer running in a confidential environment, and the skr container is missing, preventing decryption of messages.

 This example demonstrates how to enhance the security of your Apache Kafka cluster/application by implementing end-to-end encryption for both data in transit and at rest using confidential kata-cc AKS container, allowing key retrieval from Azure mHSM, thus safeguarding your data from potential security threats.